jundalisay/superb/content/en/maharlika/laws/bbl/article-05.md

 title: "Powers Of Government"
 heading: "Article 5"
 description: "Reserved powers are matters over which authority and jurisdiction are retained by the Central Government"
-date: 2021-09-26
+# date: 2021-09-26
+weight: 4
 image: "/covers/bbl.jpg"
 ---

-Section 1.
+## Section 1.
 Reserved Powers of the Central Government

 <!-- Reserved powers are matters over which authority and jurisdiction are retained by .
 The Central Government shall exercise the following reserved powers: -->